m3g/ComplexMixtures.jl/docs/src/contrib.md

 To select simply by the index of the atoms of the molecules, just provide a list of indexes to the `MDDF.contrib` function.
-For example, to select the hydrogen atoms, which are the second and third atom of the water molecule, use:
+For example, to select the hydrogen atoms, which are the second and third atoms of the water molecule, use:

 ```julia